Category list : Assessment

 Stories with this category.

-This article, the second in a six-part series on communication skills, a discusses the barriers to effective communication and how to overcome them
+This article, the last in our six-part series on communication skills, discusses how to respond to and de-escalate difficult situations

 A comprehensive baseline continence assessment will inform diagnosis and treatment.
 This article provides a step-by-step guide to the key elements of continence assessment, and comes with a self-assessment, enabling you to test your knowledge after reading it

 Unintended weight loss is the second highest risk factor for some forms of cancer, according to the UK authors of the first “robust” research analysis to examine the link between the two.

 New multi-disciplinary centres designed to speed up cancer diagnosis are to be trialled in 10 areas in England, it was announced today.